Easter Lamb is a sweet pastry baked in the Czech Republic at Easter.

 Nádivka is a typical Easter stuffing served in the Czech Republic at Easter.
 It’s also a very typical spring recipe as it makes use of all the herbs that just recently started growing.

-Mazanec – Easter Bread (full recipe)
+Mazanec – Sweet Easter Bread

 Czech Easter: Easter Monday